eoe-git/baseball_forecaster/README.md

 The SVR parameters can be modified in forecaster/batting_model_setting.cfg (there are existing default values)

 ### Required
-database_directory: (Enter the path to where the database is located)
+database_directory: (Enter the path to where the comma-delimited files are located, this is also where the database.sqlite will be created)

-database_name: (Enter the database name including .sqlite, only necessary if it was changed from database.sqlite)

 ### Other Settings
 forecasted_batting_categories: (Stats to be predicted, the full list of catagories can be seen in the settings file)